peterszerzo/talks/2018-02-take-your-framework-dancing/talk.md

 --

-* Use lazy loading.
+* Use lazy loading

 --

-* Use higher-order components.
+* Use higher-order components

 ---